A Summary of Child Car Seat Laws in Alaska

 What are the Rear-facing Car Seat Laws in Alaska?

 In Alaska, children weighing less than 20 pounds and older than one year, or under the age of 1 year are required by law to use a rear-facing child safety seat.
 This means weight is the most important factor since they cannot stop using this type of seat even if they are older than 1 year.
 The seat used should meet or exceed the standards set by the United States Department of Transportation.
 These seats are considered safe because they are designed with features to help protect an infant’s neck and spinal cord from injury in case of an accident.
 Also, it may help to note that the American Academy of Pediatrics recommends that parents continue to use these seats until their child is at least 2 years old.

 What are the Forward Facing Car Seat Laws in Alaska?

 Children between the ages of 1 to 4 and with a weight of over 20 pounds have to be secured with a child restraint device (forward-facing seat).
 The harness should be a 5 point and the child should use the seat until he or she exceeds the manufacturer’s height and weight limits.
 The device used should also adhere to the United States Department of Transportation standards.

 What are the Booster Seat Laws in Alaska?

 For children to graduate to a booster seat in Alaska, they have to be over 4 years old but less than 8 years old and have a height of less than 4’9’’.
 In terms of weight, they have to be 20 pounds or more and weigh less than 65 pounds.
 The booster seat should be secured by a proper seat belt system or any other system (such as a latch system) that meets the United States Department of Transportation standards.
 The installed booster seat should help the child to firmly position the regular seat belt over the stronger parts of the body (chest, shoulders and lap).

-It is not against the law to leave a child inside a car, although it is not recommended.
+It is not against the law to leave a child inside a car in Alaska, although it is not recommended.